TrueMS/genetic-codon/README.md

  * Extract the primer-flanked fragments from the mcr.nucl.ref.fa sequence to mcr.nucl.amplicon.fa

 ```
+# mcr.nucl.ref.fa contains mcrA genes retrived from public available genomes
 python /path/to/PCR.py mcr.nucl.ref.fa GGAACAGATATCGTRTGYGA AACTAYGCHATGAACGTAGG mcr.nucl.amplicon.fa pcr.process alignment_results --forward_mismatches 3 --reverse_mismatches 3 -n 15

+# Sequences from mcr.nucl.amplicon.fa were translated and combined with stop-codon-containing McrA sequences identified in this study for phylogenetic tree construction.
+KnownAndOstar.trimal is the trimmed alignment file and KnownAndOstar.trimal.treefile is the resulting tree file, both stored under the Fig.1 directory of this project.
 ```

 ## Coding.py